 2 tbsp. vermouth

 Preheat oven to 325 deg.
 F. Prick duck randomly on both sides with a sharp paring knife.
 Rub all over with a combined mixture of sea salt and coarsely ground pepper.
-Roast skin-side up on a rack for 1-½ hr. with a drip pan underneath.
+Roast skin-side up on a rack for 40-to-45 min. with a drip pan underneath.
 Partway through roasting, remove from oven to drain drippings.
-(Freeze drippings for later packaging as solid waste or for Roast Potatoes (see my blog of Sept.
-18, 2011).
-Do not pour fat down sink or toilet!
+(Freeze drippings for later packaging as solid waste or for Roast Potatoes (see Index for Side Dish: Potatoes (Roast).
 Immediately return duck to oven to resume roasting.

 |Place duck on a baking rack, so fat can drain|